ihmeuw-msca/OneMod/docs/developer_guide/index.rst

 .. note::

-   For getting started and local environment setup, see :ref:`Setup`.
+   For getting started and local environment setup, see :ref:`Setup <setup>`.

-   For testing instructions, see :ref:`Running Tests`.
+   For testing instructions, see :ref:`Running Tests <running_tests>`.

-   For details on contributing to the codebase, see :ref:`Contributing Code`.
+   For details on contributing to the codebase, see :ref:`Contributing Code <contributing_code>`.

-   For documentation contributions, see :ref:`Contributing Docs`.
+   For documentation contributions, see :ref:`Contributing Docs <contributing_docs>`.